netologist/placebo/README.md

 ## Implementation Details

-PlaceholderSVG generates SVG images on demand using Node.js's built-in HTTP server.
+Placebo generates SVG images on demand using Node.js's built-in HTTP server.
 The implementation:

 - Sanitizes all input parameters to prevent injection attacks
 - Implements sensible defaults and boundaries for dimensions